sebdalgarno/blog/content/_index.md

-Some posts on R, fish movement, databases, dataviz and other computery things
+Some posts on R, fish movement, data science and other computery things